wowsel/awskctl/README.md

 - Ensure you have sufficient permissions to execute commands in the specified namespaces.
 - If `SECRET_COPIER` is not set or not set to `true`, annotations and labels for secret copying will not be applied.
 - Examples of Kubernetes manifests can be found in the `example` folder.
-- When using namespaces other than `default`, RBAC policies will need to be adjusted according to your security requirements.